tarosay/Wakayama-mruby-board/README.md

 ------
   It is a source of mruby board of Wakayama.rb.
-  What than first is that the public specification, and I do not even trimmed appearance, but to publish the source.
+  What than first is that the "open source", I do not have also trimmed appearance, but to publish the source.

   CPU of Wakayama.rb board is RX63N of Renesas.
   It is made using Tokusyudenshikairo's free version FreeRXduino library.